cybergyrl216/hello-world/README.md

 # hello-world
 Practice
 Greetings I am a Applied Technology Teacher learning new and exciting things about CyberSecurity.
 This is a practice lesson.
+Hey there!
+Have you heard about the Cybersecurity program at the University of Nebraska at Omaha?
+You should check it out!